Statutes for the International Association for Statistical Education

-6.8 In the event that the Presidency is vacant or that the President is for any other reason unable to fulfil his/her responsibilities, the President-Elect shall serve for the remaining term of the President or until the President shall again be able to serve, as the case may be.
-If the President-Elect is for any reason unable to fulfil this responsibility, one of the Vice Presidents shall be elected by the Executive Committee in his place.
+6.8 In the event that the Presidency is vacant or that the President is for any other reason unable to fulfill his/her responsibilities, the President-Elect shall serve for the remaining term of the President or until the President shall again be able to serve, as the case may be.
+If the President-Elect is for any reason unable to fulfil this responsibility, one of the Vice Presidents shall be elected by the Executive Committee in his/her place.

 6.10 The Officers shall assist the President in all important activities of the Association.
 In order to facilitate their work, they will be kept informed about all the important matters arising in the course of their term.

 6.11 The Executive Director/Treasurer of the Permanent Office of the ISI shall provide general advice and guidance to the Association in administrative affairs and meeting arrangements, and in particular shall serve in a liaison capacity between the Association and (1) the Officers and the Permanent Office of the ISI, and (2) the Organizing Committees for the biennial World Statistics Congresses of the ISI and for other joint meetings with the ISI or its Associations.